 Brian Cox

 Brian taught in high school and middle school classrooms for fourteen years, gaining four teaching certificates in English, Speech Communications and Video Production.
 Then, while making movies with his own children, he realized that younger people can benefit greatly from the creativity and collaboration of filmmaking.
-His experience with non-profit organizations and creative outreach groups led him to develop a series of original video projects for young people.
-These projects give young people creative input in developing their stories and the “hands-on” experience of live video production.
+His experience with non-profit organizations like Badgerdog Creative Writing and Violet Crown Community Theater led him to develop a series of original video projects for young people.
+These projects give filmmakers creative input in developing their stories and the “hands-on” experience of live video production.